pypa/pip/docs/installing.rst

 Debian/Ubuntu
 ~~~~~~~~~~~~~

-To install the supported version of pip:
+To install the Debian or Ubuntu supported version of pip:

 ::